Ison-Developers/search-engine-query-builder/README.md

   </code>
 </pre>

-This should return a query string as fallows:
+This should return a query string as fallow:

 <pre>
   <code>